-Because I’m neurotic and because I have deep-seated poultry issues, I have always had some problems with turkey.
+There are some common complaints out there about turkey.
 First, it can be dry and flavorless.
 Second, it can taste gamey.
 Third, if it’s not overcooked, you run the risk of under-cooking the turkey, especially when you’ve got large quantities of light and dark meat involved.

-My solution?
+The solution?
 Brining the turkey overnight and then injecting it (literally – using one of these) with chicken broth, butter, and garlic for flavor and moisture, then using an oven bag to ensure that it’s evenly cooked and moist.
 The result?
-A super-flavorful, super-moist turkey that my husband has deemed the most perfect turkey in the world.
+A super-flavorful, super-moist Thanksgiving turkey.

-A Turkey Injector– (you can find them in the small cooking tools aisle of a department or grocery store, or I have this one and it is THE best I’ve ever used.)
+- A Turkey Injector- You can find them in the small cooking tools aisle of a department or grocery store, or I have this Grill Beast one and it is THE best I’ve ever used.

 Ready?
 Scared?
 Don’t be!
 The thing I love MOST about this recipe is that it’s nearly fail-proof.

-In a very large stock pot, combine 1 gallon of chicken stock.
+To a very large stock pot, add 1 gallon of chicken stock.
 That’s 4 boxes/cartons or 8 normal cans.
 OR if you can find these jumbo cans it’s a little less than 3 of those.

 Bring this mixture to a boil and then let it cool to room temperature.

 When the brine mixture has cooled, place the turkey in the 5-gallon bucket and cover it with 8 cups of cold water and 8 cups of ice.
 Then pour the cooled brine mixture over it.